KomalPatil4717/Product-Browser/README.md

 GET /health
 ```

-Checks whether the server is running.
+Checks whether the application is running.

 ---